-Associate Level Treatment Providers who want to provide treatment services to adult sex offenders with developmental/intellectual disabilities shall demonstrate compliance with these Standards and submit an application demonstrating competency specific to working with this population.
+Associate Level Treatment Providers who want to provide treatment services to adult sex offenders with developmental/intellectual disabilities, shall demonstrate compliance with these Standards and submit an application demonstrating competency specific to working with this population.

 - I. The provider shall submit a signed supervision agreement outlining that: - 1.
-The SOMB Clinical Supervisor shall review and co-sign all treatment plans, evaluations and reports by the applicant.
-The SOMB supervisor is responsible for all clinical work performed by the applicant. - 2.
+The SOMB Clinical Supervisor shall review SOMB related work product (such as treatment plans and reports) conducted by the applicant.
+The SOMB Clinical Supervisor shall review, and co-sign all evaluations conducted by the applicant.
+The SOMB supervisor is responsible for doing due diligence to monitor and maintain awareness of the SOMB related clinical work performed by the applicant for which the supervisor is providing supervision and to ensure this work adheres to the requirements outlined within the Standards and Guidelines. - 2.
 The SOMB Clinical Supervisor shall employ supervision methods aimed at assessing and developing required competencies.
 It is incumbent upon the supervisor to determine the need for co-facilitated treatment and the appropriate time to move the applicant from any co-facilitated clinical contact to non-co-facilitated clinical contact based upon that individual's progress in attaining competency to perform such treatment. - 3.
-The frequency of face-to-face supervision hours specific to sex offense-specific treatment and/or evaluation calculated as follows:
+The frequency of face-to-face supervision hours specific to sex offense specific treatment and/or evaluation calculated as follows:

-Direct Clinical Contact Minimum Supervision
+Direct Clinical Contact Hours per Month Minimum Supervision Hours per Month

-Hours Hours

-per Month per Month

 0-59 2

 60-79 3

 80 or more 4

-Discussion: The initial supervision meeting must be in-person, face to face supervision at the beginning of the supervision relationship.
+Discussion: The initial supervision meeting must be in-person, face-to-face supervision at the beginning of the supervision relationship.
 After these initial meetings, alternate forms of supervision (phone or some type of video conferencing) may be utilized.

-4.110 All Applicants Begin at the Associate Level (First Application):
+4.110 All Applicants Begin at the Associate Level (First Application): With the possible exception of some out-of-state applicants, all applicants shall apply for, and be approved at, the

-With the possible exception of some out-of-state applicants, all applicants shall apply for, and be approved at, the Associate Level treatment provider, evaluator, or polygraph examiner status prior to applying for Full Operating Level.
+Associate Level treatment provider, evaluator, or polygraph examiner status prior to applying for Full Operating Level.